 The most dangerous element you share with a Borderline, is poor self-worth.
 If you truly liked and respected yourself, you wouldn't tolerate nor be involved with a damaged, self-sabotaging individual who's toxic and hurtful to you.

 We are reflexively attracted to people who match our own level of emotional development.
 Birds of a feather flock together, and like attracts like.
-Learn, Heal and Grow~ and raise your bar.
+Learn, Heal and Grow~ and raise your relationship bar!

 All Borderlines try to control you.
 The Witch controls with intimidation and abuse.
-The Queen controls by making you feel inferior and defective.
-The Waif controls by shaming and guilting you.
+The Queen controls by making you feel inferior, ashamed and defective.
+The Waif controls mostly by guilting you.
 The Hermit controls by making you feel responsible for her survival, and inhibiting your freedom.